rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 In this task, you'll use the Device Portal to connect to a WiFi network.

-> **Note:** For the Build 2016 labs, the device name and WiFi setup was likely completed before you started this lab.
+> **Note:** For the Build 2016 labs, the device name and WiFi setup was completed before you started this lab.
 Please follow the steps below to verify and update as necessary.

 1. Click **Networking** in the left-hand pane.